sematext/docs/docs/monitoring/spm-faq.md

 sudo bash /opt/spm/bin/setup-env --proxy-host "HOST" --proxy-port "PORT" --proxy-user "USER" --proxy-password "PASSWORD"
 ```

-### Can I change the region settings for the SPM agent installation?
+### Can I change the region settings for the Sematext Agent installation?

 Yes.
 By default the region is set to US.
 You can change it to EU using: